BettercareHealth/bettercare/nc/nc-6.md

 As both these groups of infants are at high risk of hypoglycaemia, milk feeds or an intravenous infusion of maintenance fluid must be started within an hour of delivery.
 If possible milk feeds should be given, as they contain more energy than maintenance fluid.
 The volume of milk per feed can usually be increased much faster than in preterm or sick infants.

 Note
-:	Breast milk and formula contain 290 kJ/100 ml (70 kcal/100 ml) while maintenance fluid (10% dextrose) only contains 168 kJ/100 ml (40 kcal/100 ml).
+:	Breast milk and formula contain 290&nbsp;kJ/100&nbsp;ml (70&nbsp;kcal/100&nbsp;ml) while maintenance fluid (10% dextrose) only contains&nbsp;168&nbsp;kJ/100&nbsp;ml (40&nbsp;kcal/100&nbsp;ml).

 ### 6-27 What supplements are needed by preterm infants?

 1. Multivitamin drops 0.3 ml daily should be started on day 5 if the infant is tolerating milk feeds.
-This should be increased to 0.6 ml daily at term and then continued at 0.6 ml daily until the infant is 6 months old.
+This should be increased to 0.6&nbsp;ml daily at term and then continued at 0.6&nbsp;ml daily until the infant is 6 months old.
 2. Iron drops (ferrous lactate) 0.3 ml daily.
 They should be started when the infant is two weeks old.
 When the infant reaches term the dose is increased to 0.6 ml daily and continued at 0.6 ml daily until the infant is 6 months old.

 Both the multivitamin and iron drops can be added to the formula or breast milk if nasogastric or cup feeds are used.
 They can be given directly into the infant’s mouth if the infant is breastfeeding.
 Vitamins and iron are given to build up the infant’s nutrient reserves and, thereby, prevent vitamin deficiency and iron deficiency anaemia when the infant is a few months old.
-There is usually no need to introduce solids until the preterm infant is 4–6 months old.
+There is usually no need to introduce solids until the preterm infant is 4–6&nbsp;months old.

 > All preterm infants should receive multivitamin and iron supplements.